Protected

 Private constructor.
-Use IP.newFromText instead.
+Use IP.newFromText or IP.newFromRange to create a new instance.

-An object that stores CIDR information.
+An object containing internal CIDR information.

 .